 - Exact rate.
 Also called a calculated rate, this shipping rate passes the entire cost of shipping onto the customer with rates based on carrier and shipping speed at checkout.

 How do I market my Shopify products?

-Some marketing tools on Shopify is included in the cost of your Shopify plan, while some cost extra.
+Some marketing tools on Shopify are included in the cost of your Shopify plan, while some cost extra.
 Some ways you can market your products include:

 - The Kit app.
 This Shopify app is included in your plan and is designed to help you market your online store.
 Create social media ad campaigns, automate your email marketing and integrate with other marketing apps.
 Some extra features come at a cost.

-- Advertising campaigns.
+- Ad campaigns.
 For a fee, you can create marketing campaigns through Google Ads and Facebook Ads from your Shopify account.

 - Sales and discounts.
 Create discount codes for free shipping, dollar-value discounts or percentage discounts.